Arson in Oklahoma: Destructive and Dangerous

 In Oklahoma, arson is classified as of the first, second, third, or fourth degree.
 At its core, arson is the intentional setting of a fire, with the intent to destroy a structure or its contents.
 It is always a felony in Oklahoma.
 Arson goes beyond the setting of the fire.
 It can also include aiding someone to set a fire, or hiring someone else to set the fire.
 It also includes setting a fire to defraud an insurer.

 Arson in the First Degree

 Arson in the first degree also include fires set while manufacturing any controlled dangerous substance which destroys any part of a building while a person or persons are inside.
-This is the statute that covers such things as meth-amphetamine fires which are not set purposefully.
+This law includes situations such as methamphetamine-related fires that are not set intentionally.

 Arson in the Second Degree

 Second-degree arson is very similar to first-degree arson.
 The only real difference between the two lies in the absence of a person or persons within a building at the time a fire is set.

 If however, the property is usually used for lodging such as an apartment or hotel or any place that a person lives, you can be charged with first-degree arson even if the building was unoccupied at the time the fire is set.

 Arson in the second degree is a felony punishable by up to 25 years in prison, a fine of up to $20,000, or both.
 Okla.
 Stat. tit.
 21 § 1402.